Summer Pre-College Art Programs for High School Students and Middle School Students

 EXPERIENCE COLLEGE AND BUILDA UNIQUE PORTFOLIO: Earn 4 units of transferable UCLA College credits!
 Students have full access to all UCLA facilities.

 EXPLORE ART AND SCIENCE IN LOS ANGELES: Tours and fieldtrips to museums and laboratories in and around Los Angeles.

 Program website: http://artsci.ucla.edu/summer

-Program: Savannah College of Art and Design Summer Programs, Atlanta Georgia
+Program: Savannah College of Art and Design Summer Art Programs for High School Students: Atlanta Georgia

 Description: Savannah College of Art and Design has summer programs available in variety of art related fields.
 Students can sign up for workshops in areas such as bring artwork to life: animation basics, drawing studio: still life, the painter's studio: acrylic media, and setting the scene: producing design basics.

 Participants: There are programs available for students who have completed their 9th, 10th, or 11th grade years of high school.